-4.1.1 Flood- Diamantina / Hamilton
+4.1.1 Flood - Diamantina / Hamilton

-Statement of Risk and immediate consequence Causation/Source of Risk Existing Risk Treatments Consequence Likelihood Residual Risk Rating Risk Custodian Diamantina / Hamilton River flooding (Between Boulia and Winton), leading to: The isolation of towns and properties and the extensive inundation of grazing lands which can last several months in some areas, with road transport disrupted for considerable periods of time.
+Statement of Risk and immediate consequence Causation/Source of Risk Existing Risk Treatments Consequence Likelihood Residual Risk Rating Risk Custodian Diamantina/Hamilton River flooding (between Boulia and Winton), leading to: The isolation of towns and properties and the extensive inundation of grazing lands which can last several months in some areas, with road transport disrupted for considerable periods of time.
 The river does not have a well-defined main channel but consists generally of a series of wide relatively shallow channels.
 Floods normally develop in the headwaters of the Diamantina River and its major tributaries, however, flooding may result from heavy rainfall falling in the middle to lower reaches of the catchment around Diamantina Lakes.
 Local area rainfalls can be a significant factor throughout these areas.
-Roads to North of Boulia are sealed Roads to South and West of Boulia are not sealed.
+Roads to North of Boulia are sealed.
+Roads to South sealed to Bedourie and within 20klms of Birdsville and West of Boulia only 76 klm of dirt left on the Donohue Highway.
 North road sealed Airport is constructed above the 1974 flood line Disaster Management Plan (DMP) in place Minor Likely Medium LDMG

-4.1.2 Georgina River / Burke
+4.1.2 Georgina River/Burke

-Statement of Risk and immediate consequence Causation/Source of Risk Existing Risk Treatments Consequence Likelihood Residual Risk Rating Risk Custodian Georgina River / Burke river (a tributary of Georgina River) flooding the town of Boulia, leading to: The isolation of towns and properties and the extensive inundation of grazing lands which can last several months in some areas.
-Road transport is disrupted for long periods Following flood rains, the main channel fills rapidly and then disperses out into the neighbouring channels and watercourses for kilometers on either side.
+Statement of Risk and immediate consequence Causation/Source of Risk Existing Risk Treatments Consequence Likelihood Residual Risk Rating Risk Custodian Georgina River/Burke River (a tributary of Georgina River) flooding the town of Boulia, leading to: The isolation of towns and properties and the extensive inundation of grazing lands which can last several months in some areas.
+Road transport is disrupted for long periods.
+Following flood rains, the main channel fills rapidly and then disperses out into the neighbouring channels and watercourses for kilometers on either side.
 In the event of severe flooding, the Georgina River can vary in width in the upper reaches from 15 to 20 kilometers, and in the lower reaches it is estimated in some sections to be 25 to 30 kilometers wide.
-No levee banks protecting the town of Boulia Roads to North of Boulia are sealed Roads to South of Boulia are not sealed.
-Flooding would only effect lower end of town & caravan park Boulia airport is on a ridge above the flood plain Ergon power generation plant on high ground in the town.
+No levee banks protecting the town of Boulia.
+Roads to North of Boulia are sealed.
+Roads to South of Boulia are Sealed (to Bedourie).
+Flooding would only effect lower end of town & Caravan Park Boulia airport is on a ridge above the flood plain Ergon power generation plant on high ground in the town.
 Mt Isa Road is not impassable for more than 24hrs at a time during flooding Fuel depots exist in Boulia Minor Likely Medium LDMG